gitter-badger/ecs/README.md

     // "new entity in filter" or "entity inplace update". public override EcsReactSystemType GetReactSystemType () {
         return EcsReactSystemType.OnUpdate;
     }

-    // EcsReactSystem is IEcsRunSystem and should provides additional info. public override EcsRunSystemType GetRunSystemType () {
-        return EcsRunSystemType.Update;
-    }

     // Filtered entities processing, will be raised only if entities presents.